Assessment of COVID-19 hospitalization forecasts from a simplified SIR model: Results

 A disconcerting aspect is the evolution of the estimated $\gamma$ as a function of the location of the train period.
 In Figure~\ref{fig:SHR_15PA_py_BEL_1sttraintstart1_1sttraintstop15_c111_2D} (Belgium), the estimation of $\gamma$ is grouped around 0.08 for several train periods.
-However, in Figure~\ref{fig:SHR_15PA_py_FRA_1sttraintstart1_1sttraintstop15_c111_2D}, the estimation of $\gamma$ keeps decreasing, indicating that the daily number of patients leaving the hospital is an increasingly small fraction of the number of patients at the hospital.
+However, in Figure~\ref{fig:SHR_15PA_py_FRA_1sttraintstart1_1sttraintstop15_c111_2D} (France), the estimation of $\gamma$ keeps decreasing, indicating that the daily number of patients leaving the hospital is an increasingly small fraction of the number of patients at the hospital.
+In view of~\eqref{eq:gamma}, this casts doubt on the $L_o$ values (see Section~\ref{sec:data}).

+Since, for some train periods, highly accurate two-months-ahead forecasts are obtained with the SH model~\eqref{eq:SH-DT}, whose order is as low as two, we also considered the forecasts obtained by an even simpler model, namely an exponential decay (or growth if $\gamma<0$) of the form $H(t) = H(t_i) e^{-\gamma(t-t_i)}$.
+The two parameters $H(t_i)$ and $\gamma$ are estimated in the least-square sense over the train period.
+Figure~\ref{fig:SHR_22PA_py_BELsum_1sttraintstart1_1sttraintend15_1sttesttend75_c111_MASE} shows that, for most train periods, the forecast errors obtained with the exponential model and the SH model are fairly similar.
+However, the SH model produces much more accurate forecasts than the exponential model when the train period is located around the peak.